Jim-Clack/CPU/readme.md

 cpu.run(false);
 ~~~

-## How to do debugging, concurrency, M1 clock, etc...
+## How to do debugging, concurrency, M1 clock, ...
 ~~~
 String myAsmCode = "...put your ASM source code here...";
 CPU cpu = new CPU();